matacoder/senior/README.md

 `Maintainability`
 Code maintainability is a qualitative measurement of how easy it is to make changes, and the risks associated with such changes.

-Developers can make judgments about maintainability when they make changes — if the change should take an hour but it ends up taking three days, the code probably isn’t that maintainable.
+Developers can make judgments about maintainability when they make changes — if the change should take an hour but it ends up taking three days, the code probably isn't that maintainable.

 Another way to gauge maintainability is to check the number of lines of code in a given software feature or in an entire application.
 Software with more lines can be harder to maintain.

 `Readability and Code Formatting`
-Readable code should use indentation and be formatted according to standards particular to the language it’s written in; this makes the application structure consistent and visible.
+Readable code should use indentation and be formatted according to standards particular to the language it's written in; this makes the application structure consistent and visible.

 `Testing`: The Next Bottleneck in Continuous Delivery | Download >>